How Fault Is Determined in NC Car Accidents

 - Preserve dashcam footage and request traffic camera footage as soon as possible

-- Get a copy of the police report and review it carefully for errors
+- Request the DMV-349 crash report as soon as it is available and review it carefully for errors

 - Keep a written account of what happened while your memory is fresh